-A U.S. fighter jet shot down an Iranian drone that “aggressively approached” the USS Abraham Lincoln aircraft carrier in the Arabian Sea on Tuesday and American forces later drove off Iranian boats harassing a U.S.-flagged merchant ship, Pentagon officials said.
+A U.S. fighter jet shot down an Iranian drone that “aggressively approached” the USS Abraham Lincoln aircraft carrier in the Arabian Sea on Tuesday, and American forces later drove off Iranian boats harassing a U.S.-flagged merchant ship, Pentagon officials said.

 “As for the president, he remains committed to always pursuing diplomacy first.
-But in order for diplomacy to work, of course it takes two to tango.
+But in order for diplomacy to work, of course, it takes two to tango.
 You need a willing partner to engage,” White House press secretary Karoline Leavitt told Fox News.
-“Special envoy Witkoff is set to have conversations with the Iranians later this week.
+“Special Envoy Witkoff is set to have conversations with the Iranians later this week.
 Those are still scheduled as of right now.”

-Hours later, two boats operated by Iran’s Islamic Revolutionary Guard Corps and a separate Iranian drone harassed the merchant ship Stena Imperative, officials said, and Iranian crews even threatened to board and seize the vessel.
+Hours later, two boats operated by Iran’s Islamic Revolutionary Guard Corps and a separate Iranian drone harassed the merchant ship Stena Imperative, officials said, and Iranian crews threatened to board and seize the vessel.

 The U.S.-flagged ship had an American crew on board, the Pentagon said.

 Capt.
-Hawkins said the “situation de-escalated as a result,” and that the U.S. ship continued on its journey.
+Hawkins said the “situation de-escalated as a result,” and the U.S. ship continued on its journey.

 Mr. Trump last year ordered strikes against three key Iranian nuclear facilities, demonstrating his willingness to take action against Tehran.